muratk5n/thirdwave/en/2022/04/sun-estimate.md

-# Sun's Mass and Density
+# Sun Mass and Density

 We are attempting to calculate Sun's mass using few assumptions, ie only orbital information - the mass that can cause the orbit we